nadinespy/nadinespy.github.io/_pages/about.md

   - /about.html
 ---

-I'm Nadine, a scientist, research software engineer, photographer and ultra mountain runner.
+I'm Nadine, I do science, research software engineering, photography and ultra mountain running.
 In this blog, I want to share my work, thoughts, tools, art, and other bits of knowledge that have some chance of being useful or interesting to others.
+Read more about my work [here] (https://nadinespy.github.io/about-me/).